 Slovenia property investment is growing in popularity and was recently voted one of the top ten property investment locations in the world by UK TV program A Place in The Sun.

 Another interesting field is quality office space.
-Numerous projects for business premises are underway.
-Ljubljana, being the capital of Slovenia, and Koper, a port city, are mostly affected.
+There are many unfinished (or even unstarted) investment projects and plots now available, often at bargain prices owned by over-indebted local developers.
+Ljubljana, being the capital of Slovenia, and Koper, a port city, are the most common destinations for such investments.

 Projects in tourism

-Slovenia has a lot to offer in the sense of tourism.
-Apart from constant expansion of accommodation capacities (hotels, thermal and sea side resorts, ski centres), Slovenia is turning in the direction of restoration and revitalization of castles and mansions with surrounding parks that can be used for luxury hotels or recreational areas.
+Constant expansion of accommodation capacities (hotels, thermal and sea side resorts, ski centres) has been stopped during the recession and it is currently not viable to develop new hotels, rather more existing tourism facilities will be put up for sale.
+Slovenia is turning in the direction of restoration and revitalization of castles and mansions with surrounding parks that can be used for luxury hotels or recreational areas.